ykashou92/Analyzing-Weather-Data-in-R/chapter1.md

 ```

-Now it's time to import our data like we learned in the first chapter.
+Now it's time to import your data.
 The libraries have already been imported in the background, but we kept the code invisible to you so you can keep focus on the current task.

 Our data is hosted on [https://assets.datacamp.com/production/repositories/2638/datasets/e73949a03c41fd2cbe1de7691ff7adfc624bd22b/CR1000_OneHour.dat](https://assets.datacamp.com/production/repositories/2638/datasets/e73949a03c41fd2cbe1de7691ff7adfc624bd22b/CR1000_OneHour.dat).